Karen J. Rooney, Ph.D.

 2. Behavior problems are learned separately.

-how the child typically behaves in that particular situation.
+shows how the child typically behaves in that particular

 6. The goals are specific.